HonorioTaveras/HonorioTaveras/README.md

 -->

 - 🔭 I’m currently working on [My new SRE portfolio](https://github.com/HonorioTaveras/sre-portfolio))
-- 👯 I’m looking to collaborate on any software engineering projects that you are passionate about.
-Let's have a conversation!
+- 👯 Always up for collaborating on SRE, DevOps, and cloud projects.
+Let’s build something awesome.!
-- 💬 Ask me about my love for React and my adventures on the rock.
+- 💬 Ask me about my love for Terraform and my adventures on the rock.
 - 📫 How to reach me: htaveras90@gmail.com
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I live for climbing and music.
 I code for climbing and music.
 I code, climb and play music with love.